alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Alephium is a sharded blockchain where addresses are randomly divided among `G` groups.
 For each pair of group `(i, j)` where `i` and `j` are in interval `[0, G -1]`, there is a blockchain which contains all transactions from group `i` to group `j`.
 Hence the Alephium network has in total `G x G` chains running in parallel.
 Currently we use `G = 4` on both the testnet and mainnet.

 Alephium uses the UTXO (unspent transaction output) model for its native currency **ALPH**.
 In simple words a UTXO can be pictured like a coin that can be used only once by registering a transaction on the network.
 Each transaction takes some UTXOs as input and produces new UTXOs as output.
-For example if address  `Alice` in group `i` only has one UTXO of 100 **ALPH** and wants to transfer 10 **ALPH** to address `Bob` in group `j`, the transaction in the chain `(i, j)` will consume the 100 **ALPH** input UTXO (hence it can no longer be used) and produce two new UTXOs, one being the 90 **ALPH** for `Bob` and the other is the excess of money going back to `Alice`.
+For example if address  `Alice` in group `i` only has one UTXO of 100 **ALPH** and wants to transfer 10 **ALPH** to address `Bob` in group `j`, the transaction in the chain `(i, j)` will consume the 100 **ALPH** input UTXO (hence it can no longer be used) and produce two new UTXOs, one being the 90 **ALPH** for `Bob` and the other is the excess of 10 **ALPH** going back to `Alice`.
 In this model, the total amount of money owned by an address is simply the sum the address UTXOs.
 Just like you would sum the coins in your pocket wallet to count your money.

 <img title="ALPH-transaction" src="./assets/ALPH-transaction.png" alt="ALPH transaction diagram">